amazing14/lambda_ami_backup/README.md

 ![simple darchitecture](./img/simple-architecture.png)

-If your EC2 has a tag key `Backup` and value `by_lambda`, then it'll be backup AMI by lambda.
+If your EC2 has a tag key `Backup` and value `by_ami_automation`, then it'll be backup AMI by lambda.

 **EC2 Tag Example**
 ![example](./img/ec2_capture.png)